yingmo55/URL-shortening-API-landing-page/README.md

 There are still a few minor issues with the current styling.
 I will attempt fixing them in the future.

+My solution is not completely the same as the design images provided.
+This is also something I need to fix.

 In future projects, I may move onto using a library for CSS for consistency.

 ### Useful resources